 Greatest relevant career accomplishments

-If you are able to incorporate facts and figures, the better off you will be.
+If you can incorporate facts and figures, the better off you will be.
 Since facts are easy to break down and comprehend, they mean a great deal to a hiring company.
-Furthermore, by using figures and expanding upon your achievements, you can concretely demonstrate how your talents and skills benefit an organization.
-Therefore, you are able to prove your worth to the organization you are applying to.
+Furthermore, by using figures and expanding upon your achievements, you can demonstrate how your talents and skills benefit an organization.
+Therefore, you can prove your worth to the organization you are applying to.

-Incorporate either one professional accomplishment in paragraph format or 3-4 accomplishments in shorter, bullet-point format.
+Incorporate one professional accomplishment in paragraph format or 3-4 accomplishments in shorter, bullet-point format.

 Quotes and testimonials